(ran GB edition)

 FRENCHY'S SALTWATER CAFE and FRENCHY'S CAFE AND OYSTER BAR.
 Neither tiny fish house has a water view or fancy decor but both are full of beach locals and atmosphere.
 Menu is seafood, fresh and affordable.
 Peanut butter pie is a great finish.

 TED PETERS FAMOUS SMOKED FISH.
 Outdoor tables (and the indoor fireplace) have been a roadside landmark so long it now looks out on six lanes of traffic.
-The charm however is in the food: smoked Florida mullet and mackerel and terrific hamburgers served with no pretense.
+The charm, however, is in the food: smoked Florida mullet, mackerel, salmon and terrific hamburgers served with no pretense.
 Beware the Tuesday closing.

 WOODY'S WATERFRONT.
 Spicy french fries, beach-side view of Blind Pass, and outdoor seating make this perfect for come-as-you-are sunsets, hot afternoon coolers or fun family meals.
 Burgers, hot dogs and grouper sandwiches are up to beach-bar standards and there's often live music in the air.

 BILL NAGY'S ON THE BEACH.
 The Sirata, a revamped landmark on St. Petersburg Beach, has a restaurant that provides lighter, more creative beach fare from breakfast on.
-The latest project of restaurateur Bill Nagy, Sirata Sands has a pate plate and a spinach salad that make fine lunches and a seafood tureen that is a delightful dinner.
+Restaurateur Bill Nagy has a pate plate and a spinach salad that make fine lunches and a seafood tureen that is a delightful dinner.

 HORSE & JOCKEY.
 The bay area's largest pub has 11 British beers on tap and an extensive menu.
 There's always crisp fish and chips, meat pies and other pub fare, plus high tea from 3 to 5 p.m. on weekdays and dinner of roast pork or roast beef and Yorkshire pudding on Sundays.
 For entertainment, there's merry conversation in the right quantity and accent.